WeblateOrg/weblate/docs/admin/addons.rst

 Language consistency
 --------------------

-Ensures all components within one project have translations for every added language for translation.

-It creates empty translations in languages that have unadded components.
+Ensures all components within a project have translations for every added translated language by creating empty translations in languages that have unadded components.

-Missing languages are checked once every 24 hours and when a new language is added in Weblate.
+Missing languages are checked once every 24 hours, and when new languages are added in Weblate.

 Unlike most others, this addon affects the whole project.